roamabit/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+#####  3 questions: What contributed most to your learning?
+The Git Pull request walkthrough was the most usefull.
+This however was also the shortest part of the presentation ~30 min. =(

+  WHat was the least helpful to your learning?
+The entire unix lineup just reiterated the treehouse webinar.
+I would have preferred those hours soent on merge conflicts.
+Also the 2 hour mac setup for me on a windows machine was a bit tedious.

+  Would you reccomend this workshop to a friend 0-10?
+4